-DEN 131 Der ntal Hygiene Clinic I 0 0 9 3
+DEN 131 Dental Hygiene Clinic I 0 0 9 3

-Prerequisite(s): DEN 121

-Corequisite(s): DEN 130

 This course continues skill development in providing an oral prophylaxis.
 Emphasis is placed on treatment of the recall patients with gingivitis or light deposits.
 Upon completion, students should be able to assess these patients' needs and complete the necessary dental hygiene treatment.